 Sat 8 July 2017, 10:00 – 14:00 BST

 If you answered yes to any of these questions, you are not alone.
 In fact, I would be surprised if you had answered no. Sport at any level is done for enjoyment and health.
 Nevertheless, it is challenging and often requires large amounts of dedication, an ability to deal with pressure and fatigue, and a willingness to put yourself in situations that are stressful.
-Dealing with all of this is part and parcel of everyday life and performance.
+Dealing with all of this is part and parcel of everyday life and your swimming, cycling and running performance.

 If you want to perform to your best, you need to develop your psychological skills as much as your physical ones.
-In the same way, as coaching and training are the key to improving your swim, bike and run, Sports Psychology can give you the knowledge and skills to develop the mental capabilities for all aspects of training and racing.
+In the same way, as coaching and training are the key to improving your swimming, cycling and running, sports psychology can give you the knowledge and skills to develop the mental capabilities for all aspects of training and racing.

 Our sports psychology workshop aims to teach you to maximise your athletic performance.
-We will help you understand how sports psychology can help improve performance.
+We will help you understand how sports psychology can help improve your swimming, cycling and running.
 You will begin the process of developing the psychological skills you can apply to your race day.